 Perhaps you’re already sold on the ease and simplicity of banana bread.
 Perhaps your banana bread game is strong but in need of some excitement.
 In any case, I offer one final remark as to the perfection that is banana bread confection: you can also basically put any other thing in it.
 It will pair with anything.
 How many of these do you already have lurking in your pantry or fridge?

 Nuts and bananas are about as natural a food marriage as they come; just ask Elvis.
 Walnuts make an especially classic banana bread companion.
 Pecans bring out a hint of sweetness and southern flair.
 Almonds achieve that heady, marzipan aroma.
-Check out this recipe for hazelnut banana bread where the hazelnuts are ground into the flour for a rich, pleasantly bitter note, but try chopping and mixing them in too.
-Get the recipe.
+Try grinding hazelnuts into the flour for a rich, pleasantly bitter note, but chopping and mixing them in is great too.
+Get the Hazelnut Banana Bread recipe.

 Banana bread is one of those forgiving recipes where the naturally built-in moisture easily allows for variation in the level of fat content without compromising on the integrity of the texture.
 Sour cream, or thick Greek yogurt, adds both a desirable tartness to the equation, as well as a decadence that pushes the bread into cake territory.
 Get our Sour Cream Banana Bread recipe.

-Peanut butter, or other nut butters, accomplish both the flavor element of adding nuts to the batter, as well as the additional fat for density and texture.
+Peanut butter, or other nut butters (or even seed butters), accomplish both the flavor element of adding nuts to the batter, as well as the additional fat for density and texture.
 Here, crunchy peanut butter retains the occasional bite of chopped nuts without the labor, and we love the addition of honey as a complementary sweet flavor.
 Get our Peanut Butter Honey Banana Bread recipe.

 No, not potato chips, though I daresay you could make the argument.
 (Okay, here’s one.)
 But all manner of sweet baking chips enhance the potential dessert aspect of banana bread, from mainstay chocolate chips, to white chocolate chips, or my personal favorite, butterscotch.
-Get the recipe.
+Get the Butterscotch Banana Bread recipe.

 Adding maple syrup to the batter is like hinting at the ostentatious brunch potential of banana bread without fully needing to go there.
 The addition of maple extract is a nice touch to make sure you really get the point across.
-Get the recipe.
+Get the Maple Walnut Banana Bread recipe.

 You know the one I’m talking about: the one and only, Nutella.
 If you’ve ever felt inclined to spread it on a banana, or on a slice of banana bread, then you will understand the apparent appeal of swirling it into the mix from the very start.
 A pre-roast on ripe bananas adds extra deepness of flavor.
 Get our Roasted Banana Nutella Quick Bread recipe.

 Whether you make the caramel yourself or rely on something from a jar, this is another application where banana bread proves its natural dessert ability.
 Kudos for the design element here as well where sliced bananas are baked into the top—a perfect landing pad for a drizzle of MORE CARAMEL.
-Get the recipe.
+Get the Salted Caramel Banana Bread recipe.

 In summary, banana bread can accommodate just about everything, and if you want to be really extra about it, everything all at once.
-Get the recipe.
+Get the Trail Mix Banana Bread recipe.